 - Multicultural Assessment (doctoral students)

-- 3 Extra credits (class, seminar, or independent study) on special topics focused on Latinos.
+- Three extra credits (class, seminar or independent study) on special topics focused on Latinos

 - At least two of the three clinical training experiences must focus on Latino populations.
 Priorities will be given to clinical training placements supervised by bilingual and/or culturally competent supervisor; one for master's students (first and second year).

-- Dissertation must be completed within an area of Latino Psychology as the primary research focus for doctoral students; thesis for master's students (thesis for Master level students).
+- Dissertation must be completed within an area of Latino psychology as the primary research focus for doctoral students; thesis for master's students (thesis for master's level students)

-- Maximum of 6 students are selected each year as member of the LBT.
+- Maximum of six students are selected each year as member of the LBT

-- Before arrival to school those students identified are invited to participate in 1st year bilingual labs and in Spring are requested to apply to the track as members or affiliates to confirm level of participation.
+- Before arrival to school those students identified are invited to participate in first-year bilingual labs and in Spring are requested to apply to the track as members or affiliates to confirm level of participation

 Joining two tracks?